See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 With shapr

-- A long list of approaches for estimating the contribution/value function , including Variational Autoencoders, and regression-based methods
+- A long list of approaches for estimating the contribution/value function , including Variational Autoencoders and regression-based methods

 - Iterative Shapley value estimation with convergence detection